hestiacp/hestiacp-docs/web/docs/community/hestia-nginx-cache.md

 Requires **Hestia >= 1.6.0**, as it uses the latest API.
 :::

-This project is a WordPress plugin that automatically purges the Nginx cache after you make a website change such as updating a post or changing your theme.
+WordPress plugin that automatically purges the Nginx cache after you make a website change such as updating a post or changing your theme.
 You also have the ability to manually purge the cache using a button in the WordPress admin bar.